dstremur/streblog/content/posts/Instinct_MI_50.md

 ![Radeon Instinct MI50 without shroud!](/images/InstinctMI50/MI50_noshroud.jpg)

 The vapor chamber can be pulled off the die by removing the 4 screws holding it down onto the die.
-They are the screws which are screw into the silver springy thing on the backside.
+They go into the silver springy thing on the backside.

 ![Radeon Instinct MI50 vapor chamber!](/images/InstinctMI50/MI50_Cooler.jpg)